 - mental health rehabilitation

-- Formally-commissioned arrangements with the voluntary, community and social enterprise sector (VCSE) to ensure fair and equal provision of support across the county.
+- Formal arrangements with the voluntary, community and social enterprise sector (VCSE) and private organisations to ensure fair and equal provision of support across the county.

 What’s happening now?

-Conversations are under way with staff and people who have lived experience of mental health issues, to ensure that their feedback shapes progress from the outset of this project.
-Discussions with the voluntary sector and other stakeholders are also taking place.
+Conversations are under way with staff and people who have lived experience of mental health issues, to ensure that their feedback shapes progress as we move forward.

 What happens next?